1dv022/syllabus/gettingstarted.md

 * Regular expressions

 ### Git/GitHub
 Git and github is mandatory for this course.
-You will
+All of the code you write should at all times be version controlled using git.
+Code that will be used for examination is mandantory to push to private github repros provided.
+During the course you will have four repositories to your disposal.
+Three for exams and one for your own experiments.
+Those repros are provided through the 1dv022 organization on github.

 What you should know:
 * Creating a new repository using git and placing it on github